Inc21/blarney_cc_pp1/README.md

   - An existing logo that had to be used for this website meant that the colours that I could use were very limited.
 This and my lack of experience in design and coding made this project an interesting problem that had to be solved.
   - Used css grid for the layout.
 Trying to match different elements on the page was a big learning curve.
   - Another interesting problem to solve was getting labels on the form page to render on top of input fields.
-  - Blarney Cycling Club had two twitter accounts, during final stages of testing account that was linked on this website was deleted.
-All pages updated with correct url.
+  - Blarney Cycling Club had two Twitter accounts, during the final stages of testing account that was linked on this website was deleted.
+All pages are updated with the correct url.
+  - Another problem discovered during my local testing with different iPhones and iPads, was the logo image not resizing correctly when you turn the phone horizontally.
+It was like some bottom part of the image was cut off.
+Quite happy about the solution.
+Did some searching on the web for potential solutions and I could see this question asked before.
+I could only test this on the live site so had to do a few commits to get this right.
+Found no solution but it got me thinking.
+My solution was, the original logo was 1100x800px and only needed it to be 130px at the highest so resized the image locally and did a commit.
+Problem still exsisted.
+After looking at this with dev tools looked like the image was hidden behind a white margin.
+Assigned position relative and z-index to the container and the problem was solved.

 ## Unfixed Bugs

-After rigorous testing with various online tools and my limited testing with different devices and browsers, all warnings and errors returned were rectified.
+After rigorous testing with various online tools and my limited testing with different devices and browsers, all known warnings and errors returned were rectified.

 ## Deployment

-- The site was deployed to GitHub pages.
+### Deploy with GitHub Pages.

  The steps to deploy are as follows:
+  - On my [GitHub](https://github.com/Inc21) profile page, top centre of the screen click on repositories.
-  - On my [GitHub](https://github.com/) landing page open blarney_cc_pp1 repository.
+  - Click on blarney_cc_pp1
   - In the blarney_cc_pp1 repository, navigate to the Settings tab.
   - Menu list on the left of the screen, navigate to the pages tab.
   - From the GitHub pages, branch section drop-down menu, select the main Branch and hit the save button.